-Malaysia says search for Flight 370 to end next week
+Malaysia says search for MH370 to end next week

-KUALA LUMPUR, Malaysia (AP) — Malaysia’s new transport minister says the latest search for Flight 370 will end next week.
+KUALA LUMPUR, Malaysia (AP) — The search by a private U.S. company for Malaysia Airlines Flight 370 will end next week, Malaysia’s transport minister said Wednesday, while families of those who died onboard urged the government to review all matters related to the jet’s disappearance four years ago.

-Malaysia signed a “no cure, no fee” agreement with Texas-based Ocean Infinity in January to resume the hunt for the plane, a year after the official search in the southern Indian Ocean by Australia, Malaysia and China was called off.
+Malaysia signed a “no cure, no fee” deal with Texas-based Ocean Infinity in January to resume the hunt for the plane, a year after the official search in the southern Indian Ocean by Australia, Malaysia and China was called off.

-Transport Minister Anthony Loke said Wednesday that the latest search was due to end in April but was extended twice until May 29 at Ocean Infinity’s request.
+So far, the search has not turned up anything that could shed light on one of the world’s biggest aviation mystery.

-He said the government will decide its next course of action next week.
+Transport Minister Anthony Loke said Wednesday that the 90-day search deal with Ocean Infinity was due to end in April but was extended twice until May 29 following the firm’s request.

 Most Read Nation & World Stories